CanonicalLtd/DiagCephCluster/README.md

     -H host_ip, --host host_ip                                          HOST_IP on which to connect
-    -u username, --user username                                        username on the HOST_IP -p password, --pass password                                        password of the user(optional)
+    -u username, --user username                                        username on the HOST_IP -p password, --pass password                                        password of the user(optional) -P (juju, ssh)  --provider (juju, ssh)                              the provider to use(juju doesnt require most of the above parameters, currently only supports ssh)

 ## License
 MIT Licensed